tperry-r7/ux-writing-training/content/docs/documenting_apis.md

 # Map out our API

+You are building an API for a petstore.
 To help us visualize what we are documenting, let's think about an API in the way engineers and product managers do.
 We are building a Petstore API.

 We know we want people to:
  - View information about their pets